MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 Licensing is the same regardless of how you install the server.
 As an enterprise server, R Server on a Windows computer is licensed under the SQL Server enterprise license agreement.
 Besides the enterprise edition, developers and data scientists can install the free developer edition, delivering the same features, but licensed for smaller developer workloads.
 Each edition is available through different [download channels](#downloads).

-There are three installation options and two service models to choose from: SQL Server support policy or Modern Lifecycle.
+If your objective is running R Server on a Windows computer, there are three installation options and two service models to choose from: SQL Server support policy or Modern Lifecycle.
 SQL Server offers updates and customer support over a longer period, but feature updates are tied to the SQL Server release schedule.
 In contrast, support for any given product is shorter under the Modern Lifecycle (typically just a few years) but releases are delivered more frequently, which means you get fixes and new features sooner.

 The following table summarizes installation options and service model combinations.